Nearly 3 in 4 organizations have a slow hiring process due to a lack of automation.

 8. Expedite background checks

 Once a top talent goes through all the interview rounds and gets identified as the best option for a role, there’s a few important steps remaining, such as salary negotiations and performing a background check.

 Here’s how automation can help you perform the latter seamlessly:

 1. Once a candidate moves to a stage in your ATS that demonstrates that they’re ready for a background check, the workflow gets triggered.

 2. An app like Chekr goes on to perform the background check on that employee, and once it has, the results are made available in the candidate’s profile in your ATS and HRIS (allowing your team to review them quickly and easily).

-9. Gather feedback from candidates to identify issues in your interview process
+9. Gather thoughtful feedback from former candidates

 As your candidates spend weeks, if not months, interviewing with your team, they likely have valuable opinions on a number of topics.
 This includes the application process they initially completed, the questions your team asked during their interviews, and the follow-ups provided by your colleague after each round.